a-vespa/vespa/README.md

 (2) Our framework generalizes well on non-form-based documents like legal contracts and format-less documents like annual reports with **Avg.
 F1 of 81.2 and 86.42 respectively**

-(3) Our class-aware QA ensemble with diverse network architectures outperforms single QA models.
+(3) Our class-aware QA ensemble (Avg.
+F1 87.50)  with diverse network architectures outperforms single QA models (Avg.
+F1 82.67).

 ## [Benchmarking](Code/Benchmark)